-It commonly thought that eating foods high in cholesterol can raise your blood cholesterol levels, which in turn can increase your risk of heart disease, but does this “dietary cholesterol myth” actually hold any weight or is it OK to eat high-cholesterol foods?
+It is commonly thought that eating foods high in cholesterol can raise your blood cholesterol levels, which in turn can increase your risk of heart disease, but does this “dietary cholesterol myth” actually hold any weight or is it OK to eat high-cholesterol foods?

 It may not be as cut and dried as it may seem though, as there are many factors that can come into play when talking about cholesterol and it’s not all dependent on the cholesterol that is consumed in our diets.